andresjda/PClient/README.md

 | macOS | `.dmg` |
 | Linux | `.AppImage` |

-**Mac and Linux are not yet supported**
+**Linux is not yet supported**

 ## Installation:
-1. Install PClient Setup exe.
+1. Install PClient Setup exe/dmg.
 2. Run it.
 3. Click "More Info" when the popup appears
 4. Click "Run anyway" (This does not mean the client is a virus it simply means I am not a known windows developer!
-5. Then the client should run!
+5. Then the client should run!)

 ## Discord